Stu Ungar: Personality

 Ungar's friends often said he "ate like a wild animal."
 Ungar saw eating as something that had to be gotten over with so he could get back to gambling action.
 He would often call restaurants ahead of time and place an order for himself and everyone in his party so it was ready at the same time his table was when they got there.
 Sexton noted that because Ungar would pay for everyone in his dining party, regardless of how expensive the meal was, it was impossible to argue with his method.
 He would race in to the restaurant, shovel the food down as fast as he could, throw cash for the entire meal plus a generous tip on the table and be ready to leave, even if the rest of his party had just barely started on drinks or appetizers.

-The same friends however also noted that Ungar, when he had money, was one of the most generous people they had ever met.
+The same friends also noted that Ungar, when he had money, was one of the most generous people they had ever met.
 He was known to always be willing to help out a friend.
 When he was on a hot winning streak, he sent his longtime sports betting friend Michael "Baseball Mike" Salem enough money to pay for several months of his mortgage.
 Salem had not asked for money and had only mentioned offhand to Ungar he was in the midst of a nasty losing streak.
 Ungar's own attorney recalled a time when Ungar asked him how he was doing.
 He responded that he was OK, but struggling a little financially.
 Ungar immediately took $10,000 cash out of his pocket and gave it to him, saying "Take it.
 It's yours.
 Pay me back when you can.
 And if you don't pay me back, that's OK too."
 One time, he was walking through Las Vegas with Doyle Brunson.
 A man stopped him and asked for some money.
 Ungar pulled out a $100 bill and gave it to the man.
 When Brunson asked him who the man was, Ungar replied, "If I had known his name, I would have given him $200."